-The Northfield Downtown Development Corporation (NDDC) is a nonprofit Minnesota corporation founded in May of 2000 by Northfield residents Bardwell Smith, Keith Covey, Brett Reese and Jim Braucher.
+The Friends of Downtown Northfield began as the Northfield Downtown Development Corporation (NDDC), a nonprofit Minnesota corporation founded in May of 2000 by Northfield residents Bardwell Smith, Keith Covey, Brett Reese and Jim Braucher.
 Dave Lyon assisted them in their efforts.

 The four founding members of the NDDC worked together on the long-range planning a development task force of the Northfield Chamber of Commerce.
 Over a twelve-month period, beginning in the summer of 1999, they considered ways to keep the downtown viable in the face of increased competition from fringe development and other economic forces.
 As a result of their thoughtful analysis and shared insights, they realized that an organization like the NDDC would be an effective way of working with other groups in the community to maintain the viability of our downtown business district and to make Northfield an even more remarkable place to live.